Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 More Durable – The best carbon rim brake wheels use resins with high melting points to make it much harder for riders to warp them when they apply or drag the brakes.
 The trade-off is that these resins can make the wheels a bit brittle.
 While I can’t quantify the difference, dedicated disc brake wheels use lower melting temperature resins that are less brittle.

 A few words about tubeless tires.
-You’ll notice that tubeless tires are mentioned quite often in my description of developments and the benefits they bring.
+You’ll notice that tubeless tires are often mentioned in my description of developments and their benefits.

 Lower prices, lower rolling resistance (lower than tubular or clincher tires), the ability to run lower pressures, more comfort, and having nearly every puncture seal so far have made me look past many of my previous objections to tubeless.